Cineplex Entertainment: 2019–2025: attempted acquisition by Cineworld

 On June 12, 2020, Cineworld abandoned the purchase, alleging that Cineplex had engaged in conduct that breached unspecified terms of the sale, and that the company had experienced a "material adverse effect" of an unspecified nature.
 Cineplex denied the claims and made counter-allegations.
 The agreement with Cineworld included a condition that the latter would pay a penalty in case it decided to cancel the deal.
 In February 2021, CEO Ellis Jacob offered to temporarily convert Cineplex facilities into COVID-19 vaccination sites.
 In July, Cineplex started legal action against Cineworld claiming financial damages, and Cineworld counter-sued.

 In December 2021, the Ontario Superior Court of Justice ruled in favour of Cineplex, and ordered Cineworld to pay US$1 billion in damages for breach of contract.
 The company planned to appeal the ruling; Cineworld's shares fell by 40% in the immediate aftermath of the ruling.
-In September 2022, it was reported that the United States Bankruptcy Court for the Southern District of Texas blocked the Canadian appeal due to Cineworld's Chapter 11 bankruptcy.
+In September 2022, it was reported that the United States Bankruptcy Court for the Southern District of New York blocked the Canadian appeal due to Cineworld's Chapter 11 bankruptcy.
 It was also reported by The Wall Street Journal that Cineplex was exploring the possibility of a separate merger with Regal.

+Due to Cineworld's bankruptcy, Cineplex never received the damages owed by the company, which harmed the company's financial standing.
 Cineplex Inc. sold its Cineplex Store division to Swiss company CosmoBlue Media in April 2025 and sold its Cineplex Digital Media division in October 2025 to Creative Realities.

+2026–present: New leadership and possible sale

+On September 23, 2026, former Landmark Cinemas CEO Bill Walker was introduced as the company's new CEO.
+Concurrently, it was announced that Cineplex's board of directors would explore strategic alternatives that could result in the sale of the company, with Goldman Sachs and TD Securities brought on as co-advisors, and former CEO Ellis Jacob remaining in an advisory role during the review.
+Cineplex stated that its current market valuation "may not fully reflect the strength of its business and long-term prospects."